bhindeshubh/simple-gpt-classifier/README.md

 # simple-gpt-classifier
-This project was created for my personal learning on how to build, train and deploy simple GPT model.
+This project was created for my personal learning on how to build, train and deploy a simple GPT model.
+It is a sentiment analysis text classification model, hosted on render and deployed on render.